mrppdex/advanced_lanes/README.md

 ## Warping the perspective

-I use undistorted straing lane image to determine the region of interest:
+I use undistorted straight lane image to determine the region of interest:

 ![straight](output_images/straight_lines1_undistorted.jpg)